Club América (women): First title

-2019 to Present
+2019 to 2023

 For the Clasura 2019 tournament, América once again had a great regular phase, ending second in the overall standings with 38 pts, but was unable to achieve a second consecutive title after being eliminated by Tigres in the semi-finals of the playoffs.

-Leo Cuellar decided to step down from the position of manager after 4 years in charge on 27 March 2021, after a 2–4 defeat at home againts Chivas.
+Leo Cuellar decided to step down from the position of manager after 4 years in charge on 27 March 2021, after a 2–4 defeat at home against Chivas.
 Previous to this defeat, the team was coming from a string of bad results and an overall irregular performance throughout the Guardianes 2021 tournament that put the team at risk of not qualifying to the playoffs for the first time.
 The club appointed Cuellar's assistant, Hugo Ruíz, as interim for the rest of the tournament.
-América ended-up qualifying for the playoffs by ending in 8th place in the regular season.
-América's participation in the Guardianes 2021 tournament ended after being eliminated in the quarter-finals of the playoffs by eventual champions Tigres.
+América ended-up qualifying to the playoffs by ending in the 8th place during the regular phase, nonetheless América's participation in the Guardianes 2021 tournament ended after being eliminated in the playoffs's quarter-finals by eventual champions Tigres.

 On 4 June 2021, Craig Harrington was appointed by the club as the new manager of the team.

 On 18 July 2021, the club announced the signing of American player Stephanie Ribeiro, the first foreign player to play for the team.

 With Harrington as the new manager and with foreign players in the roster for the first time (Sarah Luebbert and Stephanie Ribeiro), América was able to have a better campaign during the Apertura 2021 tournament than in the previous Guardianes 2021 tournament.
 In this Apertura 2021 tournament, América ended the regular phase in the 5th place with 31 points.
 In the playoffs the team defeated national rivals C.D.
-Guadalajara in the quarter-finals (2-1), but they were once again eliminated by then current champions Tigres in the semi-finals with an aggregate score of 5–2.
+Guadalajara in the quarter-finals (2–1), but they were once again eliminated by then current champions Tigres in the semi-finals with an aggregate score of 5–2.